hweecat/hweecat.github.io/_posts/2019-12-19-year-in-review-speaking.md

 ## Getting Started

 In end January, I attended a panel discussion on "Getting Started with Public Speaking" by Women Who Code Singapore.
-It was at this event where I met three of the panelists who would turn out to be pivotal in my speaking journey - Renu Yadav (Women Who Code Singapore), Chen Huijing (SingaporeCSS) and Michael Cheng (JuniorDevSG).
+It was at this event where I met three of the panelists who would turn out to be pivotal in my speaking journey - Renu Yadav (Women Who Code Singapore), [Chen Huijing](https://twitter.com/hj_chen) (organizer of [SingaporeCSS](https://twitter.com/singaporecss)) and [Michael Cheng](https://twitter.com/coderkungfu) (JuniorDevSG, EngineersSG).

 As it turns out, Huijing also organizes Global CFP Diversity Day in Singapore and was promoting the event (as well as her meetup SingaporeCSS, which always needs speakers).
 I originally intended to attend another tech event on the same day, but woke up late and decided at the last minute to attend Global CFP Diversity Day - just to see what it was about.